Praise for the Community Tool Box

 Learn more about the Community Tool Box as team member Christina Holt delivers an address to St. Louis community members.

-The Community Tool Box is a public service of the Work Group for Community Health and Development at the University of Kansas.
-The Work Group also provides a variety of services including technical assistance and training and participatory evaluation of community-based efforts.
+The Community Tool Box is a public service of the Center for Community Health and Development at the University of Kansas.
+The Center also provides a variety of services including technical assistance and training and participatory evaluation of community-based efforts.